 They can be tuned out.
 The mind drifts and the body works on automatic.
 Tuned-out workers are accidents waiting to happen.

 They can be in a relaxed awareness state.
-The worker is relaxed but paying attention to any potential dangers on the job.
+The worker is relaxed but pays attention to any potential dangers on the job.
 This state leads to a higher level of efficiency and the forestalling of fatigue.

 They can go on high alert.
 Survival instincts and training kick in and the worker becomes hyperaware of the situation.
-This is where the best training programs result in appropriate responses by the worker.
+This is where the best training programs result in inappropriate responses by the worker.

 They can be in the "senseless" mode.
 The worker is unconscious or falls asleep on the job.
 In either case, the brain has stopped doing what it needs to do to react to the danger or hazard.